Introduction to Bayesian Analysis using WinBUGS

 15-16th January 2015

+We will be launching a new website in September 2014 and will be taking bookings from 1st September onwards.
 To book a place, please email firstname.lastname@example.org.
-Places will be confirmed after 1st August depending on availability
+Places will be confirmed after 1st September depending on availability.

 Duration: 2 days (9.30am – 5.00pm)